 Cancer is abnormal cell growth in the body resulting in tumors and sometimes death.
 With some forms of cancer a pilot is able to fly, certain treatments are also compatible with flying but this has to be assessed by your AME and the treating physician in each and every case.
 Keep in mind that cancers use glucose as their energy source, restricting carbohydrate intake to minimums or none at all may work as a prevention and even reduce this disease all together.

 Those of you whom survived cancer and aspiring to be pilots, I can assure you that getting a medical certificate is most of the time not a problem at all.
-But you will need to supply the AME all the information they need to fully assess your case in detail.
+But you will need to supply the Aviation Medical Examiner (AME) all the information they need to fully assess your case in detail.

 Foods are broken down in the stomach and small intestine for easier absorption.
 Proteins are broken down into amino acids.
 Fats are broken down into fatty acids.
 Carbohydrates, composed of chains of sugars, are broken down into smaller sugars.
-Carbohydrates raise blood glucose where proteins and fats do not.
-Some carbohydrates, particularly sugars and refined grains, raise blood glucose effectively, which stimulates insulin release.
+Carbohydrates raise blood glucose where proteins (raise it a little) and fats do not at all.